-- Repayment Term: Six months – Five years
+- Repayment term: Six months to five years

 OnDeck vs Funding Circle: Rates & Costs

-In this comparison, Funding Circle charges more fees but has a lower total APR than OnDeck.
-This makes Funding Circle the more affordable solution if you plan to have the same repayment terms for either loan.
-However, if you repay the loan over the full five years that Funding Circle offers, then your total cost of capital could be larger than an OnDeck loan.
+In this comparison, Funding Circle charges higher fees but has a lower APR range than OnDeck.
+This makes Funding Circle a more affordable solution for loans with equal repayment terms.
+However, businesses that repay the loan over the full five years that they offer may have a higher cost of capital than with a shorter-term loan from OnDeck Capital.

 Funding Circle Costs